Semantive/cassandra-trainings-bad-model-example/script/README.md

 Schema creation is supported in two different ways: using CQL shell (and creating only the structure) or by cassandra-stress-test tool (along with populating the tables).

 ## Using cqlsh
-Use `cqlsh -e schema.overload.cql` to load CQL schema.
+Use `cqlsh -f schema.overload.cql` to load CQL schema.
 This import will not create any data inside the structure (only keyspace and tables).

 ## Using cassandra-stress-test
 1. Load `pages` table using test tool, eg: